biolab-unige/xtens-app/README.md

         cd path/xtens-app

-To start sails (and the application) (Node.js v6 or higher) in production mode:
+To start sails (and the application) in production mode:

         sails lift --prod
 or: